Facts & Figures

 average annual costs among 15 public Michigan universities

 U.S. News & World Report has consistently named UM-Dearborn one of the best regional universities in the Midwest.
-This year the university was ranked one of the top regional public universities in Michigan and 5th in the Midwest.
+This year the university was ranked the number one regional public universities in Michigan and 5th in the Midwest.

 Washington Monthly recognized UM-Dearborn as a top master’s degree university based on the university’s contribution to the public good, the university was also named a “Best Bang for the Buck” school and appeared on the Best College for Student Voting list.
 The university was also recognized on the Forbes list of America’s Top Colleges.